xackery/eqquestapi/content/lua/event/aggro_say.md

 #### event_aggro_say

-Triggers when an NPC aggros anything
+Triggers when a NPC aggros anything

 **Syntax**